 The world’s most widely practised method of yoga is that taught by Yogacharya Sri B.K.S.
 Iyengar of Pune, India.
 Born on December 14, 1918, in Bellur, India, he studied and practised yoga continuously for over 85 years.
 B K.S.
 Iyengar is universally acknowledged as the world’s greatest yoga teacher.

 Mr Iyengar’s thorough study, understanding and mastery of yoga are unrivalled in modern times.
 Having taught for over 75 years in all five continents, he won worldwide respect and recognition for his achievements and made yoga accessible and relevant to people everywhere, no matter what their physical or mental ability.
 He set the standard for his teachers and students while his textbooks on yoga have become classics.
-He set up the Ramamani Iyengar Memorial Yoga Institute in Pune, India, where his daughter Smt.
-Geeta and son Sri Prashant Iyengar are directors.
+He set up the Ramamani Iyengar Memorial Yoga Institute in Pune, India, where his son Sri Prashant Iyengar and grand-daughter Abhijata Sridhar Iyengar are directors.

 Triumphing over poverty and serious childhood illness, B. K. S. Iyengar began his study of yoga at a young age with his guru, T. Krishnamacharya.
 Practicing hour after hour, year after year, he acquired the encyclopedic knowledge, which fired his teaching.